arXiv/arxiv-docs/about/membership.md

 Institutional Membership
 ========================

-To support arXiv, we request membership from libraries, universities, research organizations and institutions that are arXiv's heaviest users, which represents the [top 75% of downloads](https://confluence.cornell.edu/display/arxivpub/Institutional+Usage+Statistics).
-Since 2016, it is the top 250 institutions.
+To support arXiv, the membership program aims to engage libraries and research laboratories worldwide that represent arXiv's heaviest institutional users, which represents the [top 75% of downloads](https://confluence.cornell.edu/display/arxivpub/Institutional+Usage+Statistics).

 [We thank our members for supporting us!](https://arxiv.org/about/ourmembers)